TheSumitTiwari/message_management/README.md

 # message_management
-It is a web app which provides an platform to manage record of different kinds of messages and their details.
+It is a web app which provides an platform to manage record of different kinds of programming messages(ERROR, INFO, etc) and their details.

 Technologies used are:<br />
 01 __node.js__<br />